Beowulf (2007 film): Critical response

 Giving Beowulf three out of four stars, Roger Ebert commented that the film is a satire of the original poem.
-Time magazine critic Richard Corliss described the film as one with "power and depth" and suggested that the "effects scenes look realer [sic], more integrated into the visual fabric, because they meet the traced-over live-action elements halfway.
+Time magazine critic Richard Corliss described the film as one with "power and depth" and suggested that the "effects scenes look realer, more integrated into the visual fabric, because they meet the traced-over live-action elements halfway.
 It all suggests that this kind of a moviemaking is more than a stunt.
 By imagining the distant past so vividly, Zemeckis and his team prove that character capture has a future."
 Corliss later named it the tenth-best film of 2007.
 Rolling Stone critic Peter Travers praised the motion capture used in the film and argued that "The eighth-century Beowulf, goosed into twenty-first century life by a screenplay from sci-fi guru Neil Gaiman and Pulp Fiction's Roger Avary, will have you jumping out of your skin and begging for more...
 I've never seen a 3-D movie pop with this kind of clarity and oomph.
 It's outrageously entertaining."

 Tom Ambrose of Empire gave the film four out of five stars.
 He wrote that Beowulf is "the finest example to date of the capabilities of this new technique [...]
 Previously, 3D movies were blurry, migraine-inducing affairs.
 Beowulf is a huge step forward [...]
 Although his Cockney accent initially seems incongruous [...]
 Winstone's turn ultimately reveals a burgeoning humanity and poignant humility."
-Ambrose also argues that "the creepy dead eyes thing has been fixed."
-Justin Chang of Variety thought that the screenwriters "have taken some intriguing liberties with the heroic narrative [... the] result is, at least, a much livelier piece of storytelling than the charmless Polar Express."
+Ambrose also argues that "the creepy dead eyes thing has been fixed".
+Justin Chang of Variety thought that the screenwriters "have taken some intriguing liberties with the heroic narrative [... the] result is, at least, a much livelier piece of storytelling than the charmless Polar Express".
 He also stated that "Zemeckis prioritizes spectacle over human engagement, in his reliance on a medium that allows for enormous range and fluidity in its visual effects yet reduces his characters to 3-D automatons.
 While the technology has improved since 2004's Polar Express (particularly in the characters' more lifelike eyes), the actors still don't seem entirely there."